yurakomarnitskyi/django-scraper/README.md

 ### Notice, that we have 1 processes:`

-- cron - runs cron with script for auto clearing table with events in database weekly (12:00 every day)
+- cron - runs cron with script for auto satrt scarp data (12:00 every day)
+- And dump db every-day (13:00)

 ## Usage